sabinomaggi/IconLib/README.md

 - **Remove** (or comment out) entries for applications you don’t have.
 - **Add** missing applications, pointing to the exact `.icns` file you wish to use.

-If the icon filename matches the application name, IconLib can locate it automatically; otherwise you’ll need to supply the explicit filename.
+If the icon filename matches the application name or if there is only one icon file within the Contents/Resources folder, IconLib can locate it automatically; otherwise you’ll need to supply the explicit filename.

 > Finding the correct .icns file
 >